MattGould1/codesui_tracking_backend/README.md

 ## Full Reports
 Full reports have all data that we track and provide A LOT of filters to look through.
 I'll update this when I have time.

+## Cohort Reports
+Cohort reports give you an idea of what individual users are doing, whether they are taking multiple actions, one, and how they ultimately progress to make a purchase.

 # Report Specifics
 ### Activity_type
 Out of the box, we support 3 activity types and they correlate to what a customer is (in general) doing.
 We've broke it down into Contact (1), Subscribe (2) and Purchase (3).
 You can easily add your own types into our system like so...